This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 Bake until crunchy on top!

 The best way to make the stuffing ahead of time is to prepare the recipe all the way up until baking.
 Instead of baking, store the prepared stuffing in the fridge for up to 3 days.
-When you're ready to heat it, bake in a 375°F oven for 35-40 minutes, or until warmed and crunchy on top.
+When you're ready to heat it, bake in a 375°F oven for 35-40 minutes, or until warm and crunchy on top.

 Enjoy this stuffing as a side dish with Whole Roasted Cauliflower or this Vegan Holiday Tofu Roast.